Digital literacy: Digital citizenship

 Digital citizenship refers to the "right to participate in society online".
-It is connected to the notion of state-based citizenship which is determined by the country or region in which one was born as well as the idea of being a 'dutiful citizen who participates in the electoral process and online through mass media.
-A literate digital citizen possesses the skills to read, write and interact with online communities via screens and has an orientation for social justice.
-This is best described in the article Digital Citizenship during a Global Pandemic: Moving beyond Digital Literacy, "Critical digital civic literacy, as is the case of democratic citizenship more generally, requires moving from learning about citizenship to participating and engaging in democratic communities face‐to‐face, online, and in all the spaces in between."
-Through the various digital skills and literacy one gains, one is able to effectively solve social problems which might arise through social platforms.
-Additionally, digital citizenship has three online dimensions: higher wages, democratic participation, and better communication opportunities which arise from the digital skills acquired.
+It is connected to the notion of state-based citizenship, which is determined by the country or region in which one was born, and concerns being a dutiful citizen who participates in the electoral process and online through mass media.
+A literate digital citizen possesses the skills to read, write and interact with online communities via screens and has an orientation towards social justice.
+This is best described in the article, Digital Citizenship during a Global Pandemic: Moving beyond Digital Digital Literacy, "Critical digital civic literacy, as is the case of democratic citizenship more generally, requires moving from learning about citizenship to participating and engaging in democratic communities face‐to‐face, online, and in all the spaces in between."
+Through the various digital skills and literacy one gains, one is able to effectively solve social problems that might arise through social platforms.
+Additionally, digital citizenship has three online dimensions: higher wages, democratic participation, and better communication opportunities that arise from the digital skills acquired.
 Digital citizenship also refers to online awareness and the ability to be safe and responsible online.
-This idea came from the rise of social media in the past decade which has enhanced global connectivity and faster interaction.
-However, with this phenomenon, the existence of fake news, hate speeches, cyberbullying, hoaxes and so on has emerged as well.
-Hence, this has created a codependent relationship between digital literacy and digital citizenship.
+This idea came from the rise of social media in the past decade, which has enhanced global connectivity and faster interaction.
+The idea of a good 'digital citizen' directly correlates with knowledge of, for example, how react to instances of predatory online behaviors, such as cyberbullying.